Chances are, you've had a bad customer service experience at least once in your life.

 Increase your Speed of Delivery:

 Another aspect of customer service that is often overlooked is speed of delivery.
 This aspect of shopping doesn't exist in traditional brick and mortar, but to give someone gratification of purchase is essential in making sure they have are satisfied at the end of their shopping experience.
 That means 2-3 day ground delivery in most cases, as the expectations of customers have risen drastically in the last few years.
-If you can't get your shipments to your customers in that time frame, consider outsourcing your fulfillment or hiring specialists.
+If you can't get your shipments to your customers in that time frame, consider outsourcing your fulfillment services or hiring specialists.

 Of course, the single best way to maximize online customer retention is to treat them like you would like to be treated, and there is no substitute for that.
 But if you follow these 3 steps, you will be that much closer to ensuring your customers come back again and again.